-There are lots of badly managed, dysfunctional, low morale businesses out there.
+There are lots of poorly managed, dysfunctional, low morale businesses out there.
 Some of them are run by people who serve on non-profit boards.
 Let’s not emulate their errant ways.
-If we’re going to run non-profits “more like a business,” then we should at least pick & choose among the very best business practices available.
+If we’re going to run non-profits “more like a business,” then we should at least pick & choose wisely among the very best business practices available.